+Search: 'BDA Food Facts'

-Search: 'NHS Eat Well' Smoking If you are a smoker, stopping or even cutting down before your surgery is one of the best changes you can make to improve your health.
+Smoking If you are a smoker, stopping, or even cutting down, before your surgery is one of the best changes you can make to improve your health.
 Smoking puts an additional strain on your heart and lungs and increases the risk of complications during and after surgery.
 Smoking increases the risk of the following problems during or after your operation:

-Vaping Vaping, or using an e-cigarette, is not as harmful as smoking cigarettes.
+VAPING Vaping, or using an e-cigarette, is not as harmful as smoking cigarettes.
 However, we don't yet know the long-term health consequences.
-Vape liquid still contains nicotine which increases your heart rate and blood pressure and puts a strain on your heart.
+Vape liquid still contains nicotine, which increases your heart rate and blood pressure and puts a strain on your heart.
 We would also advise avoiding vaping before your operation.
-What can you do...
+What You Can Do...

 The important thing, is that stopping smoking before surgery reduces your risk of these complications.
 The longer before your operation you can stop, the better.
-However, even avoiding cigarettes in the last few days can help.
-An operation provides a great opportunity to improve your longterm health by stopping smoking.
+However, even avoiding cigarettes in the last few days canhelp.
+An operation provides a great opportunity to improve your long-term health by stopping smoking.
 Perhaps it could be an opportunity to quit smoking for good.
 Support to stop...

 Quitting smoking is not easy, but we are here to support you.
-If stopping is something you are motivated to do, speak to your surgeon or pre-assessment nurse who can refer you to our smoking cessation service.
+If stopping is something you are motivated to do, speak to your surgeon or preassessment nurse who can refer you to our Smoking Cessation service.
 They offer individual and group support, as well as a range of nicotine replacement options.
 You can also find help and support online with NHS Inform's Quit Your Way.

 Search: 'NHS Inform Quit Your Way'

-Medical Conditions

-Medical conditions can affect your recovery from surgery.
+Medical Conditions Medical conditions can affect your recovery from surgery.
 It is important to make sure any conditions you have are controlled as well as possible before your surgery.